 S. Wang, S. Budge, K. Iken, R. Gradinger, M.J.
-Wooller (in press) Fatty acid and stable isotope characteristics of sea ice and pelagic particulate organic matter in the Bering Sea: tools for estimating sea ice algal contribution to Arctic food web production.
+Wooller (2013) Fatty acid and stable isotope characteristics of sea ice and pelagic particulate organic matter in the Bering Sea: tools for estimating sea ice algal contribution to Arctic food web production.
 Oecologia.

 J. Lenz, Dipl.; M. Fritz, L. Schirrmeister, H. Lantuit, M. J Wooller, W. H Pollard, S. Wetterich, (2013) Periglacial landscape dynamics in the western Canadian Arctic: Results from a thermokarst lake record on a push moraine (Herschel Island, Yukon Territory).
 PALEO3

 Ruo He, M. J. Wooller, J. W. Pohlman, J. Quensen, J. M. Tiedje, M. Beth Leigh (2012) Shifts in identity and activity of methanotrophs in arctic lake sediments in response to temperature changes.
 AEM

 Ruo He, M. J. Wooller, J. W. Pohlman, J. Quensen, J. M. Tiedje, M. Beth Leigh (2012) Diversity of active aerobic methanotrophs along depth profiles of arctic and subarctic lake water column and sediments.
 ISME Journal.